 Aside from personalized locations for your photography session, here are some of my top Orlando locations (in absolutely no particular order) for engagement pictures![If you want to see full galleries from any of the locations below, feel free to contact me directly and I can send some goodies your way!]

-Regarding Disney parks & resorts: As of June 2022, Disney is no longer allowing photography in or around the Disney resorts or at Magic Kingdom.
-To my knowledge Epcot, Hollywood Studios and Animal Kingdom are the only available options for outside photographers to capture Disney sessions and do require a park reservation in advance.
+Regarding Disney parks & resorts: As of June 2022, Disney is no longer allowing professional photography in or around the Disney resorts or at Magic Kingdom.
+Epcot, Hollywood Studios and Animal Kingdom are the only available options for outside photographers to capture Disney sessions and do require a park reservation in advance.
 All other locations must be booked through their ‘Capture the Moment’ program or through Disney Fine Art Photography.

 This lovely and expansive garden near downtown has beautiful lush greenery, several gazebos, a rose garden and an adorable cottage with white picket fences.
 It’s huge and offers lots of variety in backdrops for your engagement photos!
 The paved walkways are also especially convenient if you plan to wear heels.
-It does close at 5pm so it is not ideal for those seeking a sunset look, but it is very beautiful most times of day since the trees offer lots of shade.
+It does close at 5pm (and last entrance is at 4pm) so it is not ideal for those seeking a sunset look, but it is very beautiful most times of day since the trees offer lots of shade.
 Also note there is a $15 per person entrance fee but I have a membership so my fee is covered. ;)

 There are tons of amazing wall murals and artwork around the Mills and Milk District areas downtown!
 I’ve scouted them all and I know where all of the best spots are, so as long as you’re willing to do a little bit of driving we can hit them all for some fun colorful photos.
 (You can totally ride in my Tesla too if you want and I’ll uber you around!)